-52. When undertaking Capital projects or purchasing new assets, the Council has a number of options as to when and how to finance these.
+- 44. When undertaking Capital projects or purchasing new assets, the Council has a number of options as to when and how to finance these.
 If there are no grants or revenue resources and no capital receipts the Council will finance by borrowing.
-If it delays the borrowing, then it will be using its own monies (Internal borrowing - generally from reserves) to temporarily fund the assets.

-53. If an authority has a large internal borrowing position, this will mean that reserves and balances have temporarily been used to support borrowing positions and therefore the reserves will not be backed by cash in the bank.
-This position continues to work for many, but as reserves and balances are utilised in the years ahead and balances fall, this will reduce any ability to internally borrow and may bring forward the need to borrow externally (potentially at a time of high interest rates, or when there is limited ability to borrow externally).
+If it delays the borrowing, then it will be using its own monies (Internal borrowing generally from reserves) to temporarily fund the assets. - 45.
+If an authority has a large internal borrowing position, this will mean that reserves and balances have temporarily been used to support borrowing positions and therefore the reserves will not be backed by cash in the bank.
+This position continues to work for many, but as reserves and balances are utilised in the years ahead and balances fall, this will reduce any ability to internally borrow and may bring forward the need to borrow externally (potentially at a time of high interest rates, or when there is limited ability to borrow externally). - 46.
+The Council's Treasury advisers undertook a review of client's balance sheets and the average level of internal borrowing was, from the above graph, just under 20%.
+The level will vary depending upon when an authority finances expenditure and when debt is refinanced.